The 3 Signs You’re in Professional Poverty (And What to Do About It)

 🧱 Stage 2: Stabilize Era

-You’ve left daily fires behind, but you’re still running on fumes.
+You’ve left daily fires behind, but your routines still rely on you to work.

 🔄 Stage 3: Systemize Era